SuperLeaf1995/Leaf-Engine/README.md

 # Leaf Engine
-A small game engine for MSDOS, FreeDOS, with full video support, and decoding/encoding of bitmaps.
+A small game engine for MSDOS, FreeDOS, with full video support, and decoding/encoding of bitmaps

 # Compatibility
 The game engine is compatible with the following platforms: